 Just days later in the village of Dandit, further north between Cairo and the Mediterranean Sea, a much less focused and patient finding was unexpectedly underway—a trio of hieroglyphic-bearing stone blocks were accidentally discovered during the construction of a sewage system.
 Made of alabaster and limestone, the blocks were found a little more than 10 feet underground, where fragments of ancient pottery were also recovered.
 Digging has ceased and the site is now under study by the Supreme Council of Antiquities to determine the extent and nature of this entirely new and exciting excavation.

 Mummies and More in Minya

 Twenty mummified bodies were found in as many sarcophagi and coffins in the newly unearthed tombs in Tuna al-Gabal, now determined to have been built for high priests of the gods Thoth and Djehuty.
-Some composed of engraved limestone and others of decorated wood, many of the various coffins bear the names of their occupants—others show elaborate religious artwork, like the widespread wings of the sky goddess Nut.
+Some are composed of engraved limestone and others of decorated wood.
+Many of the various coffins bear the names of their occupants—others show elaborate religious artwork, like the widespread wings of the sky goddess Nut.
 Sets of alabaster and limestone canopic jars, important containers used in mummification rituals, were found among numerous other pottery vessels evidently used for similar funerary purposes.
 Over seven hundred amulets, in shapes evoking golden scarabs and winged cobras, lay within the tombs, along with a stunning 10,000 blue and green faience ushtabi figurines—small ceramic fetishes frequently buried with the deceased to act as servants, helpers, and protectors in the afterlife.

 Burials Before the Pharaohs